How Nationwide uses your information

 Preventing and detecting fraud and financial crime

 The personal data you have provided or we have received from third parties about you will be will be shared with Cifas, the UK’s largest cross-sector fraud sharing organisation.
 This will be used to confirm that you are who you say you are, and to help stop financial crime including fraud, money laundering, other unlawful or dishonest conduct, malpractice, and other seriously improper conduct.
 If any of these are detected you could be refused certain services or employment.
-Further details of how your information will be used by us and Cifas is available here.
+For further details of how your information will be used by us and Cifas, visit the CIFAS website.

 Meeting our legal and regulatory obligations